Profiles/CRM

 - Find specific users by profile ID, customer user ID, email, or transaction ID.

-- Explore the full payment path of a user including billing issues, grace periods, and other events.
+- View the user’s event timeline, including billing issues, grace periods, and other events.

 - Analyze user’s properties such as subscription state, total revenue/proceeds, and more.